Do these popular wrinkle-removing patches actually work?

 The patches are non-invasive and don’t use chemicals, so they offer an alternative for men and women looking to reduce wrinkles without injections or topical creams.
 SiO claims the results appear overnight, but for best results, the patches should be used consistently—each patch should last up to two weeks when stored properly.

-When you first go to the SiO Beauty website, you have the opportunity to shop their patch collection right off the bat, but you also have the option to take the SiO Quiz, which will recommend patches to you based on your age and skin type.
-You have to provide your email address to receive the results, so if you’re like me, you may end up ditching the quiz and just shopping the collection.
+When you first go to the SiO Beauty website, you have the opportunity to shop its patch collection right off the bat, whether you're looking for cryo solutions, face patches, body patches, or bundles that contain all of the above.
+You have the option to subscribe if you love the patches so much that you want to regularly receive them, as well as the option to join the SiO Rewards program that provides free shipping, points, and even a birthday reward.

-Even if you skip the quiz, you can filter your patch choices by the wrinkles you’re looking to target—crow’s feet, tech neck (this feels a personal attack), smile lines, forehead furrow, and chest wrinkles.
+While shopping, you can filter your patch choices by the wrinkles you’re looking to target—crow’s feet, tech neck (this feels a personal attack), smile lines, forehead furrow, and chest wrinkles.
 SiO sent us patches, so we didn’t get to customize our package for Sue, but she was most eager to target the wrinkles on her neck, so we would have filtered by “tech neck” (a term I like less with each use)—the website recommends the SiO FaceLift, the SiO NeckLift, and the SiO Plunging Neckline Pack, all three of which would have been perfect for Sue.

 My only nitpick with the ordering experience was the shipping—I paid for two-day shipping to ensure the patches made it to Sue by the weekend, but they ended up coming six business days later.
 If you’re ordering patches for yourself or as a gift, I’d recommend ordering at least a week in advance to ensure your patches make it in time.

-Every person’s skin is unique, so I’ll give you a little information about Sue, her lifestyle, and her skin type so you can have a holistic picture of her: Sue is a 59-year-old professor living in Nashville.
+Every person’s skin is unique, so I’ll give you a little information about Sue, her lifestyle, and her skin type so you can have a holistic picture of her: Sue is a 60-year-old professor living in Nashville.
 She drinks one Mountain Dew every single morning (and has since I was a baby), but keeps a large water bottle filled all day to stay hydrated.
 In the summer, which lasts 10 months in Tennessee, she spends most of her time outdoors in the garden soaking up the delicious sun, and though she knows better, she does not always use sunscreen.
 She has the most wrinkles on her neck, but some wrinkles forming on her forehead and around her mouth.

 Sue received her patches individually wrapped in easy-to-open packages.
 Instructions were printed on the back of each package, detailing exactly how to prep your skin for patch use and properly use the products.
 The instructions recommend you sleep in the patches, but note you can use them in the daytime a few hours before going out.
-For the first night, Sue tested the SiO FaceLift—which includes four eye and smile patches, one BrowLift patch, and one NeckLift patch—and the SiO SkinPad, which covered her chest.
+For the first night, Sue tested the SiO FaceLift—which includes four eye and smile patches, one BrowLift patch, and one NeckLift patch—and the SiO SkinPad, which covered her chest (note: this has been rebranded as the SiO ChestLift since Sue tried it).
 She slept with the patches for eight hours, noting that she slept fine, but wouldn’t describe the experience as comfy.

 What was her first response after taking off the patches?